Downtown Knoxville's Best Patios

 PostModern's bright blue tables and chairs draw you into their magical patio to enjoy a carefully crafted cocktail overlooking the gorgeous architecture of Jackson Ave.
 Their distilled in-house liquors provide the base to creative, seasonal drinks that are full of surprises.
 Save some for us!

-In a connected patio with PostModern, Pour Taproom's vibe and pay-by-the-ounce bar is a bit more casual.
-With large picnic tables outside, it's a go-to gathering spot for a groups of friends and an afternoon drink.
+Connected to PostModern's patio, Pour Taproom's vibe is a bit more casual.
+The pay-by-the-ounce bar boasts large picnic tables outside, making it a go-to gathering spot for friends and afternoon drinks.
 Beer, bubbles, wine, and don't miss the great nachos.
 Of course, bring your dog!
 They'll be in great company.

 Another solid place for craft brews is Pretentious Beer!
 Located side-by-side to Pretentious Glass on Central Street, head out the back door to their large outdoor space to sip a locally-brewed beer out of a glass that's been hand-blown next door.
 Most of their patio is covered, so it's great for whatever the weather brings.

-Another coveted Market Square patio that always hits the spot ... there's nothing quite like Soccer Taco.
+Another coveted Market Square patio that always hits the spot ...
+Soccer Taco.
 It's great for lunch and dinner with friends, sipping margaritas, eating street tacos, and keeping those chips and salsa coming.
+On a beautiful night, it can't be beat!

 Stock & Barrel